caffeinated/modules/README.md

 To-Do List
 ----------
-The following are the planned features left to do for the initial 1.0 release.
+The following are the planned features left to be developed for each version.

+### 1.0

 - `module:migrate` console command
 - `module:reset` console command
 - `module:seed` console command
 - `module:make-seed` console command
 - `module:make-controller` console command

+### 1.1

 - Maintain modules either through the `module.json` files (flat) or via a database (database).
+- Add the ability to see multiple module locations.
+Great for when you want to maintain a "core" set of modules vs. add-on modules seperate from each other.

 ---